Kaltsoon/nosql/material/3-mongo-operations.md

    ](https://www.mongodb.com/docs/manual/reference/operator/query-comparison/#std-label-query-selectors-comparison)
 4. Find books with more than 0 copies.
 Note that `0` is a number whereas `"0"` is a string
 5. Find the books written by the author "John Ronald Reuel Tolkien" before the year 1950
-6. Find the books in the "Fantasy" genre.
+6. Find the books with the "Drama" or the "Fantasy" genre.
 Hint: [Query an Array](https://www.mongodb.com/docs/manual/tutorial/query-arrays/)
 7. Find the books written by either the author "Jane Austen" or "Aldous Huxley"

 > [!IMPORTANT]